latest nhpb_banner 1__compressed2

 Utility bill grants for single mothers are available from LIHEAP – the Low Income Home Energy Assistance Program.
 There is a regular component which is open for applications in the fall.
 In addition, the crisis LIHEAP program can also help single mothers in an emergency situation.
 Both of them are first come - first served when it comes to funding and each state has their own application process.
 In some cases, free LIHEAP grants can be used to help single mothers pay a deposit so that they can get their lights, heat, electric or gas turned back on.
 Read more on free LIHEAP grants near you.

-Cash grants are available from state government hardship programs known as TANF, or temporary cash assistance.
-Note the name of the benefit can vary by state.
+Free cash grants are available from state government hardship programs known as TANF, or temporary cash assistance.
+Note the name of the benefit program can vary by state.
 This is free, temporary cash assistance that can help single moms, pregnant women, teens, and families living in/or near poverty levels.
 The free grants use a combination of state as well as federal government funding, which means the allotment available changes by year.

-This assistance program can help single mothers pay almost any bill they may have.
-It can assist with rent, medications, utilities or water bills, groceries, gasoline or car repairs, mortgages and more.
+• This financial assistance program can help single mothers pay almost any bill they may have.
+It can assist with rent, utilities or water bills, groceries, gasoline or car repairs, mortgages and more.
 State governments will have the final say on what the grants can or can’t pay.
 Find the amount of cash assistance by state available.

 SNAP food stamps can help single mothers or parents buy groceries, vegetables, fruit, paper products, and other supplies for their household.
 This is a free grant program from the government that is income based.
 States provide an EBT card or an app on a smartphone that low income single mothers can use to shop for food at a grocery store, super market, big box store or other locations.
 Get details on SNAP food stamp offices near you.